xbeat/Machine-Learning/README.md

 Lagrange Multipliers are a powerful mathematical tool used in optimization problems, particularly in machine learning and AI.
 They help us find the optimal solution while satisfying certain constraints.

+## Bayesian vs Frequentist Statistics Key Concepts and Applications

+Bayesian vs Frequentist - Core Concepts

+The fundamental distinction between Bayesian and Frequentist approaches lies in their treatment of probability and parameters.
+This implementation demonstrates basic parameter estimation using both methodologies through a simple coin flip experiment.

 ## Fractal Patterns in Neural Network Hyperparameter Grids

 Fractal Patterns in Neural Network Hyperparameter Grids